 Ron Singer email@example.com

-Ron Singer is a freelance theatre critic for the online Tempo Magazine.
+Ron Singer is the Toronto theatre critic for theandygram.com, a New York-based webmag.
 He has worked in theatre, film and television as an educator, producer, director, actor and playwright.
-He was an Associate Professor in the Department of Theatre at York University (1973-2002), and was Associate Dean of Fine Arts - Director of Graduate Program and Chairman of Theatre (1985-88); he is currently a Professor Emeritus at York.
-His theatre production and direction credits include work with the National Arts Centre and Stratford Festival, and he also served as Artistic Director of the Randolph Academy of the Performing Arts (1992-2010).
+He was an Associate Professor in the Department of Theatre at York University (1973-2002), and was Associate Dean of Fine Arts - Director of the Graduate Program and Chairman of Theatre (1985-88); he is currently a Professor Emeritus at York.
+His theatre production and direction credits include work with the National Arts Centre and Stratford Festival and he also served as Artistic Director of the Randolph Academy of the Performing Arts (1992-2010).